pkrayzel/krayzel.net/content/about.md

 Hey there!

-My name is Pavel, I'm tech lead, senior software engineer and people manager based in Prague.
+My name is Pavel and I'm based in Prague, Czech Republic.
+To be honest, I live in a small village near to Prague, however no one knows this place, so let's stick with Prague.

+I'm a tech lead, people manager of 5 engineers, father of two kids, husband of one wife and owner of one dog.

 I'm currently leading a distributed team of software engineers spread across the whole Europe.
+My team is working for London-based company MADE.COM in the area of logistics - specifically on warehouse & carrier integrations.

 ![about me](images/about_me_small.png)